Escaped Ga. inmate jumps into freezing lake to avoid K9, catches hypothermia, deputies say - NewsBreak

 K9 Chapo was able to find Murray in the woods a mile away when he jumped into a lake to avoid the K9.

-After spending some time in the cold water, Murray got hypothermia and had to ask the officers to help him.
-Murray was then carried out of the woods.
+After being exposed to the cold water, Murray developed hypothermia and had to ask the officers to help him.
+He was then carried out of the woods.

 Murray was taken to Well Star West Georgia Hospital for treatment and was released.
 He has since been taken back to the Troup County Jail.